 Gemini Dollar (GUSD): A Transparent Stablecoin

-The Gemini dollar, or GUSD, is the one of the first U.S. dollar-backed stablecoins to get approval from a U.S. regulatory body.
-It is an ERC-20 token built on Ethereum.
+The Gemini Dollar (GUSD) is among the first U.S. dollar-backed stablecoins to gain approval from a U.S. regulatory body.

 GUSD as a Transparent Alternative to Earlier Fiat-Backed Stablecoins